Department of Neighborhood Service Reference Guide

 construction projects or festivals or other similar events which may have a tendency to exceed the noise limits.
 If

 It is illegal to dispose of waste tires in the City of Milwaukee by placing them in the green garbage carts , using trash dumpsters or throwing them on vacant lots.
 Citizens are allowed to take up to 5 at a time to any of the City's Self-Help Stations at no cost.
-Service requests or inquiries about licenses should be directed to 286-3538.
-SERVICE REQUEST-- Name, address and phone number of the complainant as well as the location and approximate number of waste tires dumped.
+Service requests or inquiries about licenses should be directed to 286-3280.
+To make a complaint we need the name, address and phone number of the complainant as well as the location and approximate number of waste tires dumped.
 Ask if they noticed what time the dumping may have occurred or provide a description of the vehicle or persons that were involved with this activity.

-LICENSE INFO--Name, address and phone number of the applicant as well as the mailing address.
+WASTE TIRE HAULER PERMIT LICENSE INFO--Name, address and phone number of the applicant as well as the mailing address and call (414)286-3280.

-All service requests related to litter on commercial properties or vacant lots as well as those related to the dumping or improper storage of oil or other automotive fluids should be sent to 286-3538.
-SERVICE REQUEST Name, address and phone number of the complainant as well as a description of the nuisance and address where the nuisance is present.
+All service requests related to litter on commercial properties or vacant lots as well as those related to the dumping or improper storage of oil or other automotive fluids should be sent to 286-2268.
+To make a SERVICE REQUEST please provide the Name, address and phone number of the complainant as well as a description of the nuisance and address where the nuisance is present.
 For requests related to oil spillage or dumping, get a description of the vehicle (make, model and license plate) and a location of where the vehicle is usually parked.

-Buyers of I & 2 family dwellings within designated target areas are required to obtain a Certificate of Code Compliance
+Buyers of 1 & 2 family dwellings within designated target areas are required to obtain a Certificate of Code Compliance

 HOTELS & MOTELS-Commercial CE